-- Pray that women needing treatment in Israel will be granted permits to get access to hospitals for treatment.
+- Please continue to pray that women needing treatment in Israel will be granted permits to get access to hospitals.

-- Thank God for the special education course and summer camp that were held at the Spafford Center during the 2018 summer period.
+- Thank God for the summer camp that was held at the Spafford Center during the 2019 summer period.

-- Pray for the new phase of our work in the Solomon Islands as it aims to create safer and more cohesive communities which will enable women and youth to flourish with dignity and respect.
+- Continue to pray for the new phase of our work in the Solomon Islands as it aims to create safer and more cohesive communities, especially among women and youth.
 This work is taking place in the provinces of Makira, Central, Isabel and Malaita.

 - Pray for community leaders and youth who are heavily involved in the project, that they will have wisdom and confidence in guiding their communities.

-- Pray for the Sinakho Safe Community Network Project as it aims to support vulnerable women by increasing their ability to feed their families through permaculture skills and community gardens.
+- Continue to pray for the Sinakho Safe Community Network Project as it aims to support vulnerable women by increasing their ability to feed their families through permaculture skills and community gardens.

 - Pray for the staff of the Diocese of Grahamstown Department of Social Responsibility as they seek funding for the continuation of their work.

-- Thank God for the amazing generosity of our supporters, especially for our End of Financial Year Appeal which was again successful.
+- Thank God for the continuing generosity of our supporters, especially for our End of Financial Year Appeal which was again successful.